Mohitsaroya/IceBreaker/README.md

-# icebreaker
+# ICEBREAKER
-this is a game I made as a project in my cmpt 103 course.
-We all had the same game as the project and I'm putting it up here just to have something in my portfolio.
+This is a game I made as a project in my CMPT 103 course.
 Brief Description and Rules of the Game:

 	description: